 While this document sets out to be a useful summary guide to the Rite of Christian Initiation of Adults it is not meant to replace suitable formation and training for clergy and catechists.
 The Catechesis Support Team will arrange for this formation on request at parish or deanery level.

-Contact the Agency for Evangelisation, Vaughan House, 46 Francis Street, London SW1P 1QN Tel: 020 7798 9152 website: https://rcdow.org.uk/evangelisation/
+Contact the Agency for Evangelisation, Vaughan House, 46 Francis Street, London SW1P 1QN

+Tel: 020 7798 9152 Website: https://rcdow.org.uk/evangelisation/ Email: catadmin@rcdow.org.uk/evangelisation/